Agricultural and Resource Economics Major

 All courses must be passed with a grade of "C-" or better to count towards prerequisite courses, major core courses, or field requirements.
 "C- or better" means any grade for which the University awards 1.7 or more quality points in calculating GPA.
 Beginning with students matriculating Fall 2012, to be awarded a baccalaureate degree, students must have a minimum (2.00) cumulative grade point average across all courses used to satisfy major degree requirements.

-Click here for roadmaps for four-year plans in the College of Agricultural and Natural Resources.
+Click here for roadmaps for graduation plans in the College of Agricultural and Natural Resources.

 - the Student Academic Success-Degree Completion Policy section of this catalog